vmware-tanzu/tanzu-dev-portal/content/practices/lean-experiments/index.md

 1. **Plan next steps & action items**

    Brainstorm and then assign actions for team members to take in order to execute the experiment.

+1. **Create an experiment tracker**

+   Keep track of the experiments that were not selected in this session in a backlog.
+Regularly review these experiments and implement the experiments that are relevant to validate your product direction, especially if your product direction changes.

 ### Success/Expected Outcomes
 Success is when the whole team has aligned on a documented Lean Experiment that is ready to be executed on

 ## Facilitator Notes & Tips
-If there are many assumptions to validate, consider following up with a hypothesis/experiment tracker.
+If there are many assumptions to validate, consider following up with a hypothesis/experiment tracker, as suggested in the last step above.
 This can help the team visualize what hypotheses should be tested in what order, and their associated experiments.

 ## Related Practices
 [Assumptions](/practices/assumptions)